TL;DR

 The way businesses manage their people has undergone a profound shift in recent years.
 Human resources are no longer confined to paperwork, compliance, or payroll-it has become a strategic function that shapes company culture, employee retention, and competitive growth.
-In 2025, this transformation is being driven by technology.
+This transformation is being driven by technology.

 Organisations of every size now depend on recruitment software to manage recruitment, performance, benefits, compliance, and workforce analytics.
 The move away from manual spreadsheets and siloed processes towards integrated systems has not only saved time but has also improved the quality of decision-making.